bmaynard1991/omni-scrape/README.md

 # omni-scrape

-This is a repository for a new ruby gem called omni_scrape \n
+This is a repository for a new ruby gem called omni_scrape

 # description